elasticpath/react-pwa-reference-storefront/documentation/installing.md

   * **Start the app**

-    * Open a command line, navigate to your HTML5 Storefront directory, and run
+    * Open a command line, navigate to your HTML5 Storefront directory, and run `grunt start`
-    `grunt start`

-  * **Access HTML5 Reference Storefront**
+  * **Access REACT Reference Storefront**

-    * Open your browser and navigate to
+    * Open your browser and navigate to `localhost:3007/html5storefront/`
-    `localhost:3007/html5storefront/`

 {% include legal.html %}